HamzaBenalia/Projet06/README.md

 ![Modélisation physique des données](https://github.com/HamzaBenalia/Projet06/assets/99022185/2f31128b-6035-4d6d-b76f-6734f922fc5a)

+## Set up the DataBase "Pay My Buddy"

+**To set up your dataBase please, follow these steps below ** :

+Create a new database called paymybuddy with the following command : CREATE DATABASE paymybuddy;
+Import the schema.sql file (in the main/resources folder) to create the tables Import the data.sql file (Optional) if you want to test the fucntionalities of the dataBase.
+Ps : data.sql is a prefilled file with a ready data to be tested.

 ## Application.properties
 You can custom the application by editing the `application.properties` file in the main/resources folder.
 1. `server.port= [number]` : sets the local port of the web application : spring.datasource.url=jdbc:mysql://localhost:portNumber/paymybuddy